nicksonjean/PHP-Generic-Database/readme/Connection.md

 - `exec(mixed ...$params): mixed`: Executes an SQL statement and returns the number of affected rows.
 - `fetch(mixed ...$params): mixed`: Fetches the next row from the result set.
 - `fetchAll(mixed ...$params): mixed`: Fetches all rows from the result set.
-- `initFactory(mixed $params): void`: Initializes the strategy instance based on the engine parameter.
-- `call(mixed $instance, mixed $name, mixed $arguments): Connection`: Calls a method on an instance and returns the connection instance.
-- `callWithByStaticArray(array $arguments): Connection`: Calls multiple setter methods on the instance using an array of arguments.
-- `callWithByStaticArgs(array $arguments): Connection`: Calls setter methods on the instance using individual arguments.
-- `callArgumentsByFormat(string $format, mixed $arguments): Connection`: Calls methods based on the data format (json, xml, ini, yaml) and initializes the strategy instance.

-### Fields

-- `engineList`: An array of supported database engines.
-- `strategy`: The strategy instance for the database connection.